-A dividend amounting to R20,125,845.79 was successfully collected/approved for payment from the VBS liquidators on 24 November 2024.
+A dividend amounting to R20, 125,845.79 was successfully collected/approved for payment from the VBS liquidators on 24 November 2024.
 The financial statements have been adjusted to reflect this information.
+As detailed in Note 8.

-There were no material subsequent events, apart from those mentioned above, that occurred from the end of the financial year to the date of these audited annual financial statements.
+There were no other material subsequent events, apart from those mentioned above, that occurred from the end of the financial year to the date of these audited annual financial statements.